- Contains some proven ingredients

 Where to Buy Dr. Jekyll Pre Workout?

-It is, however, available from the ProSupps page on Amazon and bodybuilding.com
+It is available from the ProSupps page on Amazon and bodybuilding.com

-Dr. Jekyll is a pre-workout which does contain some proven performance enhancers—the issue is, there are not enough of them nor are they in sufficient doses.
+Dr. Jekyll is a pre-workout that does contain some proven performance enhancers—the issue is, there are not enough of them nor are they in sufficient doses.

-Despite containing 13 ingredients, it’s lacking in the excellent arginine, betaine, Bioperine, and carnitine.
-Instead, the manufacturers have decided to go with the less powerful nitric oxide booster agmatine and the unproven calcium HMB.
+Despite containing 10 ingredients, it’s lacking in the excellent citrulline, betaine, and carnitine.
+Instead, the manufacturers have decided to go with the less powerful nitric oxide booster arginine silicate and the unproven calcium.

 The bottom line.